mrtolkien/inhouse_bot/README.md

 `!admin_score game_id winner` is an admin-only command that scores the game without asking for validation.

+`!admin_queue user_id role` is an admin-only command to queue a given user.

+`!reset_queue` is an admin-only command to reset the queue.

 # Stats features
 `!history` returns your match history.

-`!rank` returns your server-wide rank.
+`!rank` returns your server-wide rank for each role.

-`!ranking role` returns the top 20 players in the given role.
+`!ranking` returns the top 20 players.

 `!mmr` returns your current MMR.